GaliaLael/GaliaLael/README.md

 - In my spare time I volunteer as a branch manager for [she codes;](https://she-codes.org/), an organization promoting women in programming.

-If by any chance you're looking for a C++ programmer, is it me you're looking for?
+If by any chance you're looking for a frontend web developer, is it me you're looking for?

 ![Hello](https://i1.sndcdn.com/artworks-000134530352-2ebnbo-t200x200.jpg)